emoszkowski/julia-resources/README.md

 People (mostly economists) often ask me for resources for learning Julia.
 Henceforth, I will simply direct you to this repo.

 I have found the following resources to be very helpful:

 - https://julia.quantecon.org/index_toc.html for getting set up and an intro to how packages work
-  - See especially Getting Started with Julia and Packages and Software Engineering in Julia sections are helpful for setting up your basic computing environment)
+  - See especially "Getting Started with Julia" and Packages and "Software Engineering in Julia".
+These sections are helpful for setting up your basic computing environment.

 - https://learnxinyminutes.com/docs/julia/ (for basic syntax)